sulir/jamabuild/README.md

 Here is a list of post-build criteria:
 - `BashScript script_text`: exactly the same as the pre-build criterion but executed after the build.
+- `FailedBuild`: checks whether the build failed.
+If so, this criterion is met.
 - `UnresolvedReferences`: searches for unresolved references inside the project and dependency JARs using the `jdeps` tool.
 Ths criterion is met if at least one such reference was found.

 Custom criteria can be implemented by extending the class [Criterion](src/main/java/com/github/sulir/jamabuild/filtering/Criterion.java).